prabesharyal/Telegram-Tiktok-Url-Filter/Readme.md

-# Telegram to Telegram Forwarder
+# Telegram Tiktok Links Remover

 A bot to remove Tiktok spam url's or links from your Telegram group using inbuilt REGEX.